muhammadhassan-zia/Air-quality-monitoring-system-esp8266/README.md

 - Indoor air quality monitoring

 ## Code
-The ESP8266 code for sensor data acquisition and processing is available in the `code/` folder.
+The ESP8266 code for sensor data acquisition and processing is available in the `air_monitoring.ino` folder.

 ## Output
 The system successfully monitors environmental parameters and displays real-time values on the LCD.
 It can also transmit data wirelessly for remote monitoring applications.